datacarpentry/sql-ecology-lesson/_episodes/00-sql-introduction.md

 Let's look at a pre-existing database, the `portal_mammals.sqlite` file from the Portal Project dataset that we downloaded during [Setup](/sql-ecology-lesson/setup/).
-Clicking on the "open file" icon, then find that file and clicking on it will open the database.
+Clicking on the "Open Database" button, then find that file and clicking on it will open the database.

-You can see the tables in the database by looking at the left hand side of the screen under Tables, where each table corresponds to one of the `csv` files we were exploring earlier.
-To see the contents of any table, click on it, and then click the “Browse and Search” tab in the right panel.
+You can see the tables in the database by looking at the "Database Structure" tab under Tables, where each table corresponds to one of the `csv` files we were exploring earlier.
+To see the contents of any table, right-click on it (Control key+click on Mac), and select Browse Table.
 This will give us a view that we're used to - just a copy of the table.
-Hopefully this helps to show that a database is, in some sense, just a collection of tables, where there's some value in the tables that allows them to be connected to each other (the "related" part of "relational database").
+This helps to show that a database is, in some sense, just a collection of tables, where there's some value in the tables that allows them to be connected to each other (the "related" part of "relational database").

-The leftmost tab, "Structure", provides some metadata about each table.
-It describes the columns, often called *fields*.
-(The rows of a database table are called *records*.)
-If you scroll down in the Structure view, you'll see a list of fields, their labels, and their data *type*.
-Each field contains one variety or type of data, often numbers or text.
-You can see in the `surveys` table that most fields contain numbers (integers) while the `species` table is nearly all text.
+Back in the "Database Structure" tab, double click on a table to see the columns in that table, often called *fields*, along with each field's data *type* (The rows of a database table are called *records*.)
+Each field contains one variety, or type of data, often numbers or text.
+You can see in the `surveys` table that most fields contain numbers (integers) while the `species` table is all text.

 The "Execute SQL" tab is blank now - this is where we'll be typing our queries to retrieve information from the database tables.